Has it dawned on you yet that...

 No matter what skill you might be seeking to improve, the process is a little progress, evaluate, make some adjustments, try again, maybe experience a setback, stick with it, adjust, try again.
 Over time, you get better!

-"The Power of Visioning"
+"The Power of Organizational Visioning"

 Articulating an organizational vision is much more difficult than articulating a personal vision.
 Within an organization, having a clear vision of "what could be" is of huge value.
 This article may be of help to you.